Ionfrigate12345/RimworldBetterAmbushesContinued/README.md

 - Added Simplified Chinese and French translation for mod option menu
 - New option for adding a given percentage of threat points from your largest colony into the ambush point.
+- New option for activating additional raids on all temporary site maps